lRomul/sensorium/README.md

 ## Model Architecture

 During the competition, I dedicated most of my time to designing the model architecture since it significantly impacted the solution's outcome compared to other components.
-A good starting point for model development was a core made up of blocks similar to blocks from EfficientNet [2] but rewritten in 3D layers.
 I iteratively tested various computer vision and deep learning techniques, integrating them into the architecture as the correlation metric improved.

 The diagram below illustrates the final architecture, which I named DwiseNeuro: